 Where was I going to put my plastic boxes full of books and study materials?
 My clothes can fit in the car with me, but my books are a different story.
 I was still frantically looking for a job and any interview I was to (and already had) attend, involves lots of study from these books, so they’re essential.
 Once again the answer came while looking at the stars through the old Peugeot roof glass and another call from my friend Stuart.
 “Can you make it next weekend instead for the house move?” he enquired.
 “I’m having trouble hiring a big enough van”.

-Stuart and his Wife Lisa were moving up to the North coast of Aberdeenshire, halfway between Inverness and Aberdeen and I was ‘booked in’ to help with the packing, sharing the long drive, and then returning the vehicle to the industrial, South Midlands town in which they’d both lived together for over 15 years.
-Lisa was already there in Scotland, secure in her new job with all the household furniture, and Stuart and I were to bring up the final items including Stuarts motorbike.
+Stuart and his Wife Lisa were moving up to the North coast of Aberdeenshire, halfway between Inverness and Aberdeen and I was booked in to help with the packing, sharing the long drive, and then returning the vehicle to the industrial, South Midlands town in which they’d both lived together for over 15 years.
+Lisa was already there in Scotland, secure in her new job, and with the majority of the household furniture already in place.
+Stuart and I were to bring up the final items including Stuarts motorbike.

 I spent the next week reading and studying for future interviews in the car while moving between a few of my chosen countryside quiet spots to sleep.
-I found that hiding the car among the cars of dog walkers was a good tactic as opposed to parking totally alone.
-They came and went at various times of day and the old lime green Peugeot blended in and was never noticed by locals or farmers or on one occasion by the Police.
+I found that hiding the, not so conspicuous, Peugeot among the cars of dog walkers was a good tactic as opposed to parking totally alone.
+They came and went at various times of day and the old lime green, mobile home office blended in and was never noticed by locals or farmers or on one occasion by the police.
 With the roof glass fully exposed to the sky the old Peugeot was a great place to sit and read.
-The single seat I had left in the rear of the car gave me full legroom and it had been virtually unused in the cars 15 year history.
+The single seat I had left in the very rear of the car gave me full legroom and it had been virtually unused in the cars 15 year history.
 I would drive to a local swimming pool to take advantage of the shower facilities and quickly shave when it was quiet enough to get away with it.
-I would pop into random nearby pubs during the day so as to charge my phone, use the toilet and ‘borrow’ sachets of sugar from the tea I would purchase to justify my attendance in the establishment.
+I would pop into random nearby pubs during the day so as to charge my phone, use the toilet and borrow sachets of sugar from the tea I would purchase to justify my attendance in the establishment.

 Stuart didn’t know I was living in my Dads old car so hearing that his house (only an hour or so from where I used to live) was now about to be empty for a few months and realising there was quite a lot of work to do on it prior to rental, I came clean and pitched my idea to him like a desperate, investment hungry, potential businessman on Dragons Den.
 So the idea of a house sitter and DIY person until it was ready to rent out, was born.
 On the drive up to his new home the next morning he passed the idea by Lisa who thought it was a great plan.
 I now had a place to not only store my boxes, but lay my head for a few months before a move to Wales to stay with Jim.
 A call to Jim was made and his reply of “No worries, I’ll see you when I see you” was gladly received.